-A curious little puzzler which involves unscrambling various famous structures of world famous works of art created by Dr Devious by controlling JJ (JoJo) Maverick, the hero of the game.
+A curious and complex puzzler which involves unscrambling various famous structures of world famous works of art created by Dr Devious by controlling JJ (JoJo) Maverick, the hero of the game.

 The game made it out fully onto the Amiga/ST, but unfortunately the C64 version didn’t.
-The Amiga version then suddenly took priority during the C64’s development, and this was completed.
-By this time, the C64 version was 2 months behind schedule.
-Imageworks spoke to Peter and Bob, and told them to drop the C64 conversion as the C64 was dying out.
-And sadly it was shelved.
+The Amiga/ST editions had taken priority during the C64’s development, and by the time they were complete, the C64 version was 2 months behind.
+Imageworks spoke to Peter and Bob, and told them to drop the C64 conversion as they felt the C64 was dying out.
 It was nothing to do with Imageworks going under as first thought!

 The game production lasted about 9 months in total on the C64.

-Thanks to Glenn Rune Gallefoss and Pete Baron, the game has been carefully pieced together from its sources to get the Bonus levels working which were corrupted in the original executable we were given.
-It’s Glenn and Pete therefore who have made it possible to see Devious in its most finished possible state.
+Thanks to Glenn Rune Gallefoss and Pete Baron, the game was been carefully pieced together from its sources to get the Bonus levels working which were corrupted in the original executable we were given.
+It was Glenn and Pete therefore who have made it possible to see Devious in its most finished possible state.

 The guys originally found a manner of other goodies hidden away in the sources, including a hidden 4 player mode (Not at the same time), and some other various bits and pieces.
 Not all the pieces could however be put into the game.
 Eventually it was decided by Pete to go with the original controls in the new source code, before Mirrorsoft changed everything.
 This is therefore most complete version of Devious in accordance Pete’s guidance during the compiling of a final version.
 The sources could well be added to the site at a later date, pending if Pete gives permission for this as an additional interest point.